ijdoe/camsur-bmad/docs/07-project-management/provincial-rollout-proposal.md

 The platform is comprised of several integrated modules designed to provide a seamless, end-to-end workflow from data ingestion to public dissemination.

-*   **Unified Data Ingestion:** Connectors to diverse data sources, including national advisories (e.g., PAG-ASA), AI-powered CCTV analytics, hydrology IoT networks, and satellite imagery providers.
+*   **Multi-Source Intelligence Fusion:** Connectors to diverse data sources, including national advisories (e.g., PAG-ASA), AI-powered CCTV analytics, hydrology IoT networks, and satellite imagery providers.
+*   **Community Intelligence Module (CIM):** A dedicated module for ingesting and analyzing multi-lingual voice and text reports from citizens, using NLP to identify critical information and sentiment.
-*   **Threat Analysis Engine:** The "AI brain" of the system.
-This engine correlates multiple signals to generate predictive, high-confidence alerts with clear explanations.
+*   **Insight Generation Engine:** The "AI brain" of the system.
+This engine correlates multiple signals to generate predictive, high-confidence insights with clear explanations.
-*   **Alert Management Dashboard:** The primary operator console, featuring a province-wide map, a live alert feed, and tools to review, approve, and manage all alerts.
+*   **Dynamic Insight Briefing Dashboard:** The primary operator console, featuring a configurable, widget-based interface with components for `Situational Overview`, `Critical Observations`, `Street-Level Hotspots`, `Predictive Risk Outlook`, and `Strategic Recommendations`.
 *   **Last-Mile Communication Hub:** A one-click system for disseminating localized, template-based alerts via SMS and radio scripts to pre-approved recipients.
 *   **External Integration Gateway:** A standards-based API (CAP, GeoJSON) that allows cities with existing command centers to consume LINGKOD's intelligence within their own systems.